Wizard101: Arc 4 (Karamelle, Lemuria, Novus, and Wallaru)

+Arc 5 (Darkmoor)

 Payment model

 The game offers a choice of either a subscription or a "Free-to-Play" option with microtransactions.
 Free-to-Play customers can purchase access to different areas of content using an in-game premium currency called Crowns.
 Such areas need to be bought only once.
 Crowns also can be used to purchase exclusive in-game items and access PvP tournaments.
 Crowns can be purchased with a game card, from the online store or earned in small amounts through SuperRewards.

-Subscriptions unlock all playable worlds, as well as allowing players to compete in ranked PvP matches and ranked Pet Derby races, enter tournaments for gold, store more items in their backpack, and gain the ability to post on the Wizard101 Message Board, along with other minor benefits for the duration of their membership.
+Subscriptions unlock all playable worlds, as well as allow players to compete in ranked PvP matches and ranked Pet Derby races, enter tournaments for gold, store more items in their backpack, and gain the ability to post on the Wizard101 Message Board, along with other minor benefits for the duration of their membership.

+All players, including "Free-to-Play" players, have access to certain areas of Wizard City, including the Commons, Ravenwood, the Shopping District, Olde Town, Triton Avenue, and Triton Avenue's Haunted Cave.

 Online safety features

 Parental controls

 Wizard101 has various parental controls available that can be managed by a "Master Account" through the game's website.
 Once a setting is changed on the Master Account, it goes into effect on all connected accounts in a family of accounts.
 Parental control options include changing the chat settings to restrict the account from certain chat functions.